 I notice many moms experience a great deal of sadness when thinking back to life before baby.
-Do you miss her sometimes?
-You know, the old you?
-The person you were before you were lost in motherhood?
-Please don’t feel like a bad mom for feeling this way, you are not hurting your child(ren)’s feelings.
-In fact, you are doing great by your child(ren) when you wish to revisit the parts of yourself you relinquished in the name of motherhood.
-Of course, motherhood includes changes we cant avoid but its okay to pay your old self a visit from time to time.
+Sometimes you miss her don’t you?
+The person you were before you became lost in motherhood.
+Please don’t feel consider yourself a bad mom for feeling this way, you are not hurting your child(ren)’s feelings.
+In fact, you are doing great by yourself and your child(ren) when you wish to revisit the parts of yourself you relinquished in the name of motherhood.
+Of course, motherhood may include changes we cant avoid but its okay to pay yourself a visit sometimes.

 January 2014.
 My paper journal.
 Twenty two months postpartum.

 I’m only [about] two years in and I feel like I’m at the point of losing myself.
 Motherhood should be one of my greatest transitions of womanhood.
 I should be ecstatic but I’m not.

 While pregnant with my daughter, I was repeatedly warned about motherhood and its negative impact.
 This meant no more sleep, no more alone time, and no more fun.
 What I noticed was, no one really told me about the joys of motherhood and it was pretty scary.

 When she finally arrived I was so happy.
 I prepared to be the ultimate mom, doing any and everything to avoid being judged by the outside world.
 It was to a point where I barely wanted anyone to help (even though I had tons) because I thought it would make me a weak and lazy mother.
 For a while, I thought if your world didn’t revolve around your children and everything they needed, you were selfish.

 I became miserable.
 So miserable that I would go as far as to imagine my funeral, my burial, and what my headstone would read:

 Here Lies Katry.
 She became a mom and then she died.
 SEP.
 27th – MOTHERHOOD